GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 4. **Process today's tasks** → Main Menu → Option 3 (Today's Schedule) → Option 2 (Start Next) to mark the first session as In Progress, then Option 4 (Complete) to finish it

 **Input tips:**
-_Explain case sensitivity, required fields, and how common errors are handled gracefully._

-**Your Answer:**

 - **Case Sensitivity**: IDs are case-sensitive (use "C1" not "c1"), but the system generates them so this is rarely an issue
 - **Required Fields**: